GuiMacielPereira/150-days-of-code/log.md

 **Feelings**: I was quite tired actually and it was a struggle to get started.
 But overall it went quite smoothlyly.
 I found a really interesting behaviuor of using inheritance with templates so I am satisfied.

+### 2024-04-03 20:53:56 - Day 10
+#### Finished linked list
+**Description**: Added a better checking for the case where inserting nodes on an ordered linked list

+**Feelings**: Honestly today was a SLOG.
+I finished a tiny correction early and then stalled for the rest of the time becaue I did NOT want to start the chapter exercises.
+But having read the exercises, they seem straightforward enough.